Poster Presenter Guidelines

 Suggested Guidelines for Preparing an Effective Poster

-- Premise: Your poster should include three to five brief sentences that outline information necessary to understand the study and why it was performed.
+- Premise: Your poster should include three to five brief sentences that outline the information necessary to understand the study and why it was performed.
 The question(s) to be asked or the hypotheses tested should be clearly and succinctly stated.

 - Methods: Outline your methods briefly, providing only details for new methods, or modifications of older methods.